-The United States Department of Agriculture agency provides an excellent way to purchase a home known as the Minnesota Rural Development Loan or USDA loan for short.
-For people in the right income bracket, this mortgage program is a way to buy a home without making a down payment.
+The United States Department of Agriculture agency provides an excellent way to purchase a home known as the Rural Housing Loan or USDA loan for short.
+For Minnesota residents in the right income bracket, this mortgage program is a way to buy a home without making a down payment.

 Basics of the USDA Mortgage

 USDA Property Location Requirement

-In the real estate industry, the Minnesota USDA loan is commonly called a rural loan.
+In the real estate industry, the USDA loan is commonly called a rural home loan.
 This comes from the single most important requirement for the mortgage; the prospective property must be in a rural area as designated by the Department of Agriculture.

 Thanks to the internet, it is possible to look up these designated rural areas rather quickly.
 The USDA property eligibility map site allows consumers to look up a rural area by state, or, by property address.
 If assistance is needed for this, feel free to contact us anytime.

-Generally speaking, multiple areas across Minnesota fall in the designated rural locations.
+Generally speaking, most areas across the state fall in the designated rural locations.

 USDA No Down Payment Requirement

 The USDA guidelines will allow borrowers to receive a loan of up to 100% of the home’s appraised value.
 Compared to other loans that ask for a down payment ranging from 3% to 20% of the home’s asking price, this one factor alone can save borrowers a ton of money.
 It may also mean that borrowers can buy a home now since there is no need to take time to save up for the large down payment.

 Type of Homes Eligible For USDA Loans